cloudmesh-community/hid-sp18-709/project-report/report.md

       the name all woudl be running all tests
 ```

-Since most of this work was working with bash commands tunneled through python scripts and implemented in CMS, Once this is fully functional, it is very possible that the same methodology can be followed to add more layers of complexity, i.e. Kubernetes.
+Since most of this work was working with bash commands tunneled
+through python scripts and implemented in CMS, Once this is fully
+functional, it is very possible that the same methodology can be
+followed to add more layers of complexity, i.e. Kubernetes.

-It would be important to consider that the fact that the passwords would have to be either hard coded or transferred in plain text has to be seen as a vulnerability, that has to be addressed either by adding an encryption/decryption module or finding another way to safely access the root of the target device.
+It would be important to consider that the fact that the passwords
+would have to be either hard coded or transferred in plain text has to

-*The authors would like to thank Dr. Gregor von Laszewski for his support
-and suggestions on this project.*
+be seen as a vulnerability, that has to be addressed either by adding
+an encryption/decryption module or finding another way to safely
+access the root of the target device.

 ## Work Breakdown

+* *The authors would like to thank Dr. Gregor von Laszewski for his
+  support and suggestions on this project.*
 * Uma Kugan  50% of the document and codeing.
 * Andres Castro Benavides 50% of the document and testing and reviewing the code
-* Gregor von Laszewski significant helo with markdown, suggestions to the report, structure, correction of some issue,
+* Gregor von Laszewski significant help with markdown, suggestions to the report, structure, correction of some issue,
   contribution of all the cm5 module on which this project relies, transition to markdown